coders-vechai/redline-deobfuscator/README.md

 # redline-deobfuscator

-##redline-deobfuscator.exe redlineSample.exe  deobfuscatedRedLineSample.exe
-Intr

-- This executable/code is trying to deobfuscate the redline strings obfuscations, to make the life more easier.
+- The **redline-deobfuscator** is trying to deobfuscate the redline strings obfuscations, to make life easier.

 ## Usage

+- Add [**dnlib**](https://github.com/0xd4d/dnlib) library to your project.
+- compile the source code ( I assume that the resulting binary will be called **redline-deobfuscator.exe**).
+- Then execute the following command:

 ```
 redline-deobfuscator.exe redlineSample.exe  deobfuscatedRedLineSample.exe
 ```

-## How it works ?
+## How it works?

 - The deobfuscator work with the below two types of obfuscation:

   ### Deobfuscation of string made of char array

-  - Redline is obfuscating the strings by constructing them using big array of char to make it harder for reading as below
+  - Redline is obfuscating the strings by constructing them using a big array of char to make it harder for reading as below

      ```
       new string(new char[]{